petershin/liferay-learn/docs/commerce/latest/en/inventory-management/setting-inventory-by-warehouse.md

 ## Commerce 2.1 and Below

-To set inventory by warehouse:
+To set inventory by warehouse,

 1. Navigate to the *Control Panel* &rarr; *Commerce* &rarr; *Products*.